Italy - Factors to watch on Nov. 21

 The bank is working hard to gather proxy votes from shareholders in order to ensure the necessary quorum at a meeting on Thursday called to approve a vital 5-billion-euro share issue, Corriere della Sera reported on Saturday.

-Despite its efforts, the bank may fail to ensure that shareholders representing at least 20 percent of its capital are present at Thursday's meeting, Il Sole 24 Ore reported on Sunday, as both retail investors and hedge funds are proving hard to convince.
+Despite its efforts, the bank may fail to ensure that shareholders representing at least 20 percent of its capital are present at Thursday's meeting, Il Sole 24 Ore reported, as both retail investors and hedge funds are proving hard to convince.

 Monte dei Paschi may be forced to call another shareholder assembly at the end of December or suspend the meeting until a quorum is reached, the paper said.